deepsai8/dsapp/docs/probability.md

     - dealing a deck of cards (52! permutations)

 #### Sample Space
-* A set of all possible outcomes of a random experiment, typically denoted by S or $\OMEGA$
+* A set of all possible outcomes of a random experiment, typically denoted by S or $\varomega$

 #### Elements or Outcomes (or Atoms or Singletons)
 * These are the outcomes.
 Usually denoted by small 's' or $\omega$